Grassroots Systems: Concept, Examples, Implementation and Applications

 \subsection{Grassroots Implementation}

-Here we define the notion of a grassroots implementation and prove that having a grassroots implementation by a grassroots protocol is a sufficient condition for a protocol to be grassroots.
-First we recall the notion of implementation among multiagent transition systems~\cite{shapiro2021multiagent} (See also Appendix \ref{section:preliminaries})
+Here we define the notion of a grassroots implementation and prove that having a grassroots implementation is a sufficient condition for a protocol to be grassroots.
+First we recall the notion of implementation among multiagent transition systems~\cite{shapiro2021multiagent} (See also Appendix \ref{section:preliminaries}).